Is joint pain and stiffness limiting your motion and keeping you from staying active?

 - Joint cheilectomy.
 A bony, pain-causing lump is removed from the big toe to improve mobility and reduce symptoms.

 - Joint replacement.
 The problem joint is replaced to maintain motion and eliminate pain.

-If you suffer from it, Dr. Schoenhaus and Dr. Gold can help you find the most effective form of treatment.
+If you suffer from foot arthritis, Dr. Schoenhaus and Dr. Gold can help you find the most effective treatment for your condition.
 Contact our office to set up a consultation today.